Help / Tour

 Open page

 Shows how many unique chords tunes use.
-Lower counts usually mean “easier” songs.
+Lower counts usually indicate simpler harmonic language.

 Search trees

 Interactive drill-down trees.
-Click a node to open the tune list filtered by that branch.
+Click a node to continue exploring from that point or open related tunes.

 Open page